jeffreykegler/old_kollos/notes/misc/leo2.md

 As you point out, this would have implications for the kind of data structure you need to use.

-Marpa's solution is easy -- add Leo items eagerly.
-That way they only need to be added to the one Earley set.
+Marpa's solution is easy -- add Leo items eagerly, That way they only need to be added to the one Earley set at a time.
 Leo's lazy implementation is *not*, as you suggest, quadratic in time, but linear,